Partnerships staff help and support

 - attend our staff development activities

-If your institution uses our Moodle you can access resources including course materials, discussion forums and blogs available to students.
-Your University of Portsmouth Academic Contact will arrange a Moodle account to be set up for you.
+If your institution uses our virtual learning platform, Moodle you can access resources including course materials, discussion forums and blogs available to students.

 To apply to be considered as a partner associate lecturer, please email your CV to the University Academic Contact responsible for the collaborative course/s.
 Please include the following in your email: